Toasterf1sh/screenshotter/README.md

 # screenshotter
-screenshot pdf reader on desktop
+Screenshot pdf reader on desktop

+May have to change the mouse position based on the location of the page turn button